-The resulting expression of a pipeline can be evaluated with purrr::eval_tidy
+The resulting expression of a pipeline can be evaluated with purrr::eval_tidy, or because it an ordinary expression, plain old eval.

 library(purrr)